rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlan.md

 # VLAN Configuration

-## Switchport mode
+## Switchport (Layer 2) mode

 !!! info

+    To add an interface to a VLAN, the interface must be in Layer 2 mode.
+After you place an interface in Layer 2 mode, the interface is automatically placed in the Default VLAN (1).
 When a port is in `switchport` mode (Layer 2), it passes multiple VLANs, or one untagged VLAN.
 It cannot accept both untagged and tagged traffic.
+To do that, you need to configure the port in `hybrid` mode (see below).
+[Source](https://www.dell.com/support/manuals/en-us/dell-emc-os-9/s4048-on-9.14.2.4-config/vlans-and-port-tagging?guid=guid-397912b0-60b7-46bc-ab62-417d337e3cc2&lang=en-us)

 To configure `switchport`: